apache/predictionio/docs/manual/source/demo/tapster.html.md

 $ ./start-hbase.sh
 ```

-The key event we are importing into Apache PredictionIO (incubating) event
+The key event we are importing into Apache PredictionIO event
 server is the "Like" event (for example, user X likes episode Y).

-We will send this data to Apache PredictionIO (incubating) by executing `$ rake
+We will send this data to Apache PredictionIO by executing `$ rake
 import:predictionio` command.

 [View on GitHub](https://github.com/PredictionIO/Demo-Tapster/blob/master/lib/tasks/import/predictionio.rake)